 Connecting to apps

-From trading ERC20 tokens to investing in decentralized finance (DeFi), gaming and more, there are thousands of apps available on the internet that make use of your Ethereum wallet.
+From trading ERC20 tokens to investing in decentralized finance (DeFi), gaming, NFTs and more, there are thousands of apps available on the internet that make use of your Ethereum wallet.
 Your ZenGo wallet is a secure bridge to this massive ecosystem via a protocol known as WalletConnect.

 Currently, ZenGo supports apps that run on Ethereum only.